fanhenrique/my-tasks/README.md

 ### Node Operations
 #### Create node Board

   To create a new board use the `--board`/`-b` option with your description following right after.
-Here is recommended use name without space,
+Here is recommended use name without space.

   ```
   python main.py --board my-board